 The following guidelines apply to applications for continuation funding.
 These are considered as part of a rolling programme, with no specific deadlines.

-- You may apply for funding up to 3 months prior to the end of the current award and no later than 3 months after the grant ends.
+- You may apply for funding up to 3 months prior to the end of the current award and no later than one month after the grant ends.
+If you're unsure when your grant period ends, please contact the Giving Team

 - Continuation requests are assessed as part of a rolling programme with no specific deadlines.